 Identifying fungi is one of the most difficult and frustrating things about this hobby.
-I spend more time trying to track down names for the fungi I have photographed then I spend time in the bush photographing them.
+I spend more time trying to track down names for the fungi I have photographed than I spend time in the bush photographing them.

-There are now more resources available both on the net and in book form then available when I first started.
-Although many of these books are now out of print and New Zealand's web site is only useful once you have a name to look up.
+There are now far more resources available online and in books than when I first started.
+Many of the books are now out of print and New Zealand's National Fungal Herbarium (PDD) website

 I liken the identification of fungi to that of trying to do a jigsaw puzzle with all the pieces turned upside down.
 Only by collecting enough bits of information about a fungus can you turn over enough pieces of the puzzle to complete it and therefore name the fungus.

 Unfortunately at the start its difficult to tell which bit of information is going to be useful to solve the puzzle as different species have different key pieces that need to be known.